Dukemz/deltaLerp/README.md

 ## Try It Yourself

-To try the first test version, download dlpoffline.min.html and open it in your browser - no additional setup needed.
+To try the first test version, download dlpoffline.min.html from the offlinemode folder and open it in your browser - no additional setup needed.

 You can also optionally download the quackmp3.mp3 file and place it into a folder named assets in the same directory as the HTML, to test if audio is working.